roeszler/reabook/README.md

 <details>
     <summary>
-    This is repeated ad nauseam with different values...
+    This is sequentially repeated with a variety of related values...
     </summary>

 ```